List of Soul Reapers in Bleach: Jūshirō Ukitake

 Jūshirō's zanpakutō is Sōgyo no Kotowari (双魚の理) and it is released by the command "All Waves Rise Now and Become my Shield!
 Lightning, Strike Now and Become my Blade!" (波悉く我が盾となれ雷悉く我が刃となれ, nami kotogotoku waga tate to nare, ikazuchi kotogotoku waga yaiba to nare).
 In its shikai state, Sōgyo no Kotowari splits into two thin blades resembling fishing javelins, making it one of only three zanpakutō (Note: along with Shunsui's Katen Kyōkotsu and the new, reforged version of Ichigo's Zangetsu) in the Soul Society to exist as a pair of separate blades.
 It has the ability to absorb reiatsu-based attacks through its left blade and release them at full force through the right; the tags along the chain connecting the blades allow Jūshirō to increase the speed and power of the reflected attack.
 Some Bleach video games set prior to the current story arc incorrectly portray it as having the ability to manipulate water and electricity (which is impossible for zanpakutō).
 His bankai is unknown.

-He is voiced by Hideo Ishikawa in the Japanese version and Liam O'Brien in the English dub (except in episode 40 where he is voiced by Kim Strauss) and by Aleks Le in the English dub of the Thousand-Year Blood War arc.

 Jūshirō's character is greatly inspired by Captain Okita of the Shinsengumi.
 Okita was a handsome but unhealthy warrior, even though he was believed to be the strongest samurai in the Shinsengumi.
 This is why Jūshirō, while always sick, is portrayed as being very popular with female characters in the series.
 Additionally, because of Okita's child-adoring personality, Jūshirō is shown as a man who loves children and never wants to hurt them.

+Jūshirō is voiced by Hideo Ishikawa in the original Japanese version and by Natsumi Fujiwara as a child.
+In the English dub, he is voiced by Liam O'Brien (except in episode 40 where he is voiced by Kim Strauss) and by Aleks Le in the English dub of the Thousand-Year Blood War arc, while Kate Higgins voices him as a child.